RobertHRUBY/Fitness-Fatigue-Models/software/utilities/README.md

     mockData = getURL()
     mockData = read.csv(textConnection(mockData))

 We briefly impsect the structure of the dataset.
 It should be in three column form, in the order "days", "performances", "loads".
 NA values should be used in the performances column to indicate missing observed data, and load values of zero indicate that no training has taken place on a given day in the series.

-Inspect the mock dataset as follows
+Run the following command:

     head(mockData)